 The amount you withdraw for financial hardship will be subject to optional federal income tax withholding.
-If you are under age 591⁄2, an additional 10% penalty tax may apply.
+If you are under age 591⁄2, an additional 10% federal excise tax (penalty tax may apply.
 You may request a hardship withdrawal form by contacting John Hancock.
 You should, however, consult with your tax advisor before exercising this option.